amazon-connect/amazon-connect-streams/Documentation.md

 var thirdPartyConn = contact.getSingleActiveThirdPartyConnection();
 ```
 In Voice contacts, there can only be one active third party connection.
 This
-method returns the single active third party connection, or null if there are no
+method returns the single active third-party connection, or null if there are no
 currently active third party connections.

 ### `contact.getAgentConnection()`